Welcome to Hualien 花蓮, gateway to Taroko National Park, attractive beaches, majestic mountains, and a slower pace of

 Hualien is the main city on the East Coast of Taiwan.
 Most people who only have a day or two to visit this part of the island usually spend a night here to arrange a day-trip to nearby Taroko Gorge, then head straight back to Taipei City.

 If you have more than a day or two, you should definitely plan to spend more time in the area.
-There are so many amazing things to see and do along the East Coast of Taiwan, and Hualien makes a perfect “basecamp” from where you can discover beaches, the East Rift Valley, hiking trails, harbours, hot-springs, waterfalls, and even do some river-tracing.
+There are so many amazing things to see and do along the East Coast of Taiwan, and Hualien makes a perfect “basecamp” from where you can discover beaches, the East Rift Valley, hiking trails, harbors, hot-springs, waterfalls, and even do some river-tracing.

 Quick facts about Hualien and the east coast:

 - Hualien is the biggest city on the east coast.
 It has a population of 333,392 people.

 - It enjoys old-fashioned island culture and is home to many ethnic minorities.

 - It’s not as commercially and industrially developed as the west coast of Taiwan, but it does have all the facilities and conveniences found in major cities.